Oral Cancer Check Brisbane City

-At least three Australians are being diagnosed with oral cancer every day
+At least three Australians are diagnosed with oral cancer every day

-Unlike other screening tests such as mammograms, pap tests and prostate exams, an oral cancer check is much less evasive.
+Unlike other screening tests such as mammograms, pap tests and prostate exams, an oral cancer check is much less invasive.

 Do I need to get checked for oral cancer?